Yeeshigaa/Semiconductor-yield-prediction-ml/README.md

 ## Project Description

-Semiconductor manufacturing involves various process and sensor parameters that can affect the quality and yield of semiconductor products.
-This project uses machine learning classification techniques to predict whether a semiconductor sample belongs to the High Yield or Low Yield category.
+Semiconductor manufacturing is a complex process that involves various process and sensor parameters.
+These parameters can significantly affect the quality and yield of the final semiconductor products.
+Therefore, predicting semiconductor yield is important for identifying potential low-yield conditions and improving manufacturing quality.
+This project uses machine learning classification techniques to analyze semiconductor manufacturing data and predict whether a semiconductor sample belongs to the High Yield or Low Yield category.
-The project analyzes semiconductor manufacturing data, performs data preprocessing and feature standardization, and applies three machine learning classification algorithms: Random Forest, Support Vector Machine (SVM), and Logistic Regression.
+The project includes data preprocessing, exploratory data analysis, feature standardization, machine learning model training, model evaluation, and prediction.
+Three classification algorithms, namely Random Forest, Support Vector Machine (SVM), and Logistic Regression, are implemented and compared.
-Among the evaluated models, Support Vector Machine achieved the highest accuracy of approximately 93.63% and was selected as the best-performing model.
+Among the evaluated models, Support Vector Machine achieved the highest accuracy of approximately 93.63% and was selected as the best-performing model for prediction.

 ## Objectives